-- a). recognising and working within the limits of a practitioner's competence and scope of practice - b). ensuring that practitioners maintain adequate knowledge and skills to provide safe and effective care - when moving into a new area of practice, ensuring that a practitioner has undertaken sufficient training and/or qualifications to achieve competency in that area - d). practising patient/client-centred care, including encouraging patients or clients to take interest in, and responsibility for the management of their health and supporting them in this - e). maintaining adequate records (see Section 8.4 Health records) - f). considering the balance of benefit and harm in all clinical management decisions - g). communicating effectively with patients or clients (see Section 3.3 Effective communication) - h). providing treatment options based on the best available information - i). taking steps to alleviate the symptoms and distress of patients or clients, whether or not a cure is possible - j). supporting the right of the patient or client to seek a second opinion - k). consulting and taking advice from colleagues when appropriate - making responsible and effective use of the resources available to practitioners (see Section 5.2 Wise use of health care resources) - m). ensuring that the personal views of a practitioner do not affect the care of a patient or client adversely - n). practising in accordance with the current and accepted evidence base of the health profession, including clinical outcomes.
+- a) recognising and working within the limits of a practitioner's competence and scope of practice, which may change over time - ensuring that practitioners maintain adequate knowledge and skills to provide safe and effective care - c) when moving into a new area of practice, ensuring that a practitioner has undertaken sufficient training and/or qualifications to achieve competency in that area - d) practising patient/client-centred care, including encouraging patients or clients to take interest in, and responsibility for, the management of their health and supporting them in this - e) maintaining adequate records (see Section 8.4 Health records)

+- f) considering the balance of benefit and harm in all clinical management decisions - g) communicating effectively with patients or clients (see Section 3.3 Effective communication) - providing treatment options based on the best available information and not influenced by financial gain or incentives - taking steps to alleviate the symptoms and distress of patients or clients, whether or not a cure is possible - j) supporting the right of the patient or client to seek a second opinion - k) consulting and taking advice from colleagues when appropriate - making responsible and effective use of the resources available to practitioners (see Section 5.2 Wise use of healthcare resources) - m) ensuring that the personal views of a practitioner do not affect the care of a patient or client adversely - n) practising in accordance with the current and accepted evidence base of the health profession, including clinical outcomes - o) evaluating practice and the decisions and actions in providing good care, and - p) facilitating the quality use of therapeutic products based on the best available evidence and the patient or client's needs.

-2.3 Shared decision making
+2.3 Shared decision-making

-Making decisions about health care is the shared responsibility of the treating practitioner and the patient or client who may wish to involve his or her family, carer/s and/or others (also see Section 1.4 Substitute decision makers).
+Making decisions about healthcare is the shared responsibility of the treating practitioner and the patient or client who may wish to involve their family, carer/s and/or others.
+Practitioners have the responsibility to create and foster conditions for this to occur.
+(Also see Section 1.4 Substitute decision-makers.)